webmindml/.ddd/README.md

 c.
 Cross-Platform Consistency: .ddd promotes platform-independent development, ensuring consistent behavior across different browsers and devices.

 d.
-Code Reuse and Best Practices: Embracing a shared abstraction like .ddd encourages collaboration and leads to well-optimized codebases within developer communities.
+Code Reuse and Best Practices: Embracing a shared abstraction like .ddd encourages collaboration and leads to well-optimized codebases within developer communities.<br />
-4. Key Features of .ddd Abstraction
+4. Key Features of .ddd Abstraction<br />

 a.
 Mediator Design Pattern: The .ddd abstraction follows the mediator design pattern, acting as an intermediary between the application and WebGPU components.